Alexandra Humbel

 COMMON MISCONCEPTIONS ABOUT CAREER TRANSITIONINGAlexandra Humbel

-Have you been repeatedly inspired by the stories of friends, colleagues, people on social or in the media, who changed careers in their fifties and started something vastly different?
-Have you wondered, even for a minute, how exciting it would be to follow their example?
-Then this article is for you.
 In all honesty, nobody ever said it was easy.
 It never is.
-But the most difficult thing may well be the first step: Overcoming your pre-conceived ideas about what it takes to follow your inner North Star, and start a meaningful second act of life.
+But the most difficult step may well be the very first one: overcoming your preconceived ideas about what it takes to follow your inner North Star and begin a meaningful second act of life.

 1. I am too old